lpenz/busyna/README.md

 ## The busyna.rc file

-The `busyna.rc` file has all the commands to build something, in the order they should be executed.
-The syntax is a subset of shell - and you can even use bash to run it to debug.
+The `busyna.rc` file has all commands in the order they should be executed.
+The syntax is a subset of shell - and you can even debug it by using bash.

 But the real functionality comes when you *busyna run* it.

 ## busyna run

-When you *busyna run* the `busyna.rc` file, though, all operations that read or write to files are traced, and the files used collected as *dependencies* (read files) and *targets* (written files).
-That information is stored in a `busyna.db` file, that can later be used to generate a very precise *Makefile*.
+When you *busyna run* the `busyna.rc` file, all operations that read or write to files are traced, and the files used collected as *dependencies* (read files) and *targets* (written files).
+That information is stored in a `busyna.db` file, that can later be used to generate a very optimized and precise *Makefile*.

 ## busyna deploy